Superrehtard/old_diaspora_wiki/Security-Architecture-Proposal.md

 Posts with the None security level are not encrypted and available to anyone.
 They can be posted from any Client, stored by Seeds without encryption, and likewise communicated between Seeds without encryption.
 Any Seed can request the Post from its Owner's Seed.

 ### Low
-The Low security level encrypts Posts with a symmetric key at the Seed level.
+A Low security Post is encrypted for consumption by that Post's audience at the Seed level.

-Each Seed has a key pair for use in encrypting/decrypting symmetric keys for use in Low security.
-The private key of this pair is kept unencrypted in the Seed and should never come to the User's attention.

-The Seed provides Audience Seeds with the Post, encrypted with the symmetric key, and the key, encrypted with their public key, on request.
+The Seed provides Audience Seeds with the encrypted Post on request.
 Posts and their keys can be stored in Owner/Audience Seeds/Pods unencrypted or encrypted as required by computation/storage limitations.

 Note that this level can potentially be simplified into client(in this case Audience Seeds) authenticating SSL.

-### Medium
+### High
-The Medium security level encrypts Posts with a symmetric key at the Client level (Including Remote Clients).
+A High security Post is encrypted for consumption by that Post's audience on a client local to the User.

 Each User has a key pair for use in this level.
-The private key of this pair is kept encrypted on any Clients.
-A Post can be made from any Client that has been given the encrypted private key.
-The User should only become aware of this key pair if they use any Client other than the default web client.
+The private key of this pair is kept secure by the User, on his Secure Client.
+A Post can be made from any Client that has been given the private key.

-The phrase to unlock the private key is the same as the User's password(obviously the password should be matched in its hashed form).
-This (un-hashed) phrase is never stored on the Client or Seed.
-The private key is unlocked when the User logs in, and locked when the Client is closed or when the User logs out (as applicable).

-The Client encrypts the symmetric key for all Audience Users and the Owner when a Post is created.
-These encrypted keys and the encrypted Post are sent to the Seed for storage and delivery to Audience members on request.
-Posts are decrypted by Clients when viewed by Users.
+The Client the Post for all Audience Users and the Owner upon posting.
+The encrypted Post are sent to the Seed for storage and delivery to Audience members on request.
+Posts are decrypted by Secure Clients when viewed by Users.

-### High
-The High security level encrypts Posts with a symmetric key at the Local Client level.
-It is essentially a subset of Medium security where the private key used for it is never out of the control of the User.

 ## Communication Semantics
 ### User to Remote Client